bombkiml/phpbeech/README.md

 ## # Defining Models
 Below is an example of a basic create an model class.
 Note that the model extends the base model class.
 Model are stored in the modules/models/ directory.
-A simple model might look something like this:
+A simple model ``` modules/models/Foo.php ``` might look something like this:

-    The Model stored in `modules/models/Foo.php`

 ```php
     <?php